Categories

 A warning if you are concerned about spoilers for a century-old film.
 The rest of this post will discuss La Roue’s full story and my overall take on the film, including discussion of the ending and major twists.

 The film opens with a train crash, and it is one of the best moments of the entire film.
 In an extended, red-tinted montage, death and chaos overcome a little village.
 Sisif, a young man working on the rail, rescues a toddler girl whose parents perished.
 He names her Norma.
-Sisif already has his own son of a similar age to Norma, Elie (Gabriel de Gravone).
+Sisif already has his own son of a similar age to Norma named Elie (Gabriel de Gravone).

 One day, in a drunken stupor, his finances in ruin, Sisif confesses to Hersan both that Norma is not really his daughter, and that he has fallen in love with her himself.
 Hersan immediately uses this as blackmail — he agrees to keep Sisif’s secrets so long as Sisif lets Norma marry Hersan.
 And so Norma gets married off and moves out of town.